platformsh/platformsh-docs/docs/src/guides/wordpress/deploy/customize.md

 - Use the project's [routes](/configuration/routes/_index.md) to set `WP_HOME` and `WP_SITEURL` settings.
 - Set all of WordPress's security and authentication keys to the Platform.sh-provided `PLATFORM_PROJECT_ENTROPY` - a hashed variable specific to your repository consistent across environments.

-Many other WordPress settings are pre-defined in this file for you, so consult the inline comments for more information.
+Many other WordPress settings are pre-defined in this file for you, so [consult the inline comments](https://github.com/platformsh-templates/wordpress-composer/blob/master/wp-config.php) for more information.

-{{< github repo="platformsh-templates/wordpress-composer" file="wp-config.php" lang="php" >}}

 ## Setting up Composer